Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter1.md

 **Vanilla JavaScript**: vanilla JavaScript is a term for denoting "pure" JavaScript applications, i.e. those written without the help of a frontend library like React, Vue, or Angular.

 **AJAX**: a set of technologies for fetching data in the browser without causing a page refresh.
 The acronym stands for "Asynchronous JavaScript and XML", coined in 1999.

+## Conclusions

+JavaScript was born in 1995 as a scripting language for the web.
+Since then it gained massive traction and today we can say with certainty that JavaScript has become the lingua franca of the web.
+JavaScript is used in many environments and developers well versed in this language are highly paid nowadays.
+But jQuery, one of the most used JavaScript library back in the days is not enough anymore as a skill.
+JavaScript developers should know the intricacies of JavaScript and being able to structure the code well, other than being able to understand legacy JavaScript applications.

+## Sharpen up your JavaScript skills

+- What is an API?
+- What is JavaScript used for?
+- How many versions of JavaScript have been released since 1995?